SNStatComp/urlfinding/README.md

 ## Install urlfinding

-Assuming a Python Anaconda distribution, use the following commands to install urlfinding:
+Assuming a Python Anaconda distribution, use the following commands to install urlfinding from your anaconda prompt:
 ```bash
 git clone https://github.com/SNStatComp/urlfinding.git # or download and unzip this repository
 cd urlfinding